-In Lewisham we currently work with the council in the provision and management of local crisis loans (which replaced the DWP Social Fund in 2013), and also with loans to prevent homelessness and to assist single homeless people with obtaining rented accommodation.
-These schemes are offered by Lewisham Council, with referral to Lewisham Plus where applicants meet the scheme criteria.
+In Lewisham we currently work with the Council to provide loans to prevent homelessness and to assist single homeless people with obtaining rented accommodation, with referral to the Credit Union where applicants meet the scheme criteria.

 Bromley Council and Affinity Sutton Group supported the credit union in opening our Bromley Plus shop in St Paul’s Cray in 2011.
 From 1st March 2012, with the support of Bromley Council, we launched a saving and loans payroll deduction service for Bromley Council employees.
 This is run from the Bromley Plus branch, with occasional sessions for joining and loan applications at Bromley Council offices – details as advertised on the Bromley Council intranet.
 The credit union also works with Bromley to support people at risk of being made homeless, by referral from council officers.

 Lewisham Plus Credit Union was originally founded as the Association of Churches Together in Sydenham and Forest Hill (ACTS) Credit Union Limited, back in 1992.
 It was created by the Christian churches in Sydenham together responding to meet community needs, following on from the report Faith in the City 1985 on the church and the needs of urban priority areas.
 More recently Archbishop Justin Welby’s comments about “competing Wonga out of existence” in the summer of 2013 led to renewed support from churches of all denominations.